 Tax compliance strategy

-Liechtenstein pursues a financial centre strategy that is based on client tax compliance.
+Liechtenstein has decided to adopt a financial center strategy that is based on client tax compliance.
 The Government Declaration of 14 November 2013 signalled Liechtenstein’s strong commitment towards its tax compliance strategy heralded by the Liechtenstein Declaration of 12 March 2009.
 Liechtenstein thereby confirms its endorsement regarding the applicable standards on information exchange on tax matters of the Organisation for Economic Co-operation and Development (OECD).

-The Liechtenstein banks and Bankers Association expressly and actively support the financial centre’s tax compliance strategy.
+The Liechtenstein banks and Bankers Association expressly and actively support the financial center’s tax compliance strategy.
 On 1 September 2013, they passed guidelines setting minimum standards.
-In 2015, Liechtenstein’s banks are preparing themselves and their clients for the automatic exchange of information (AEOI).
-To this end, they have extended their tax compliance guidelines and have committed the Liechtenstein banking centre to a standard of practice by means of self-regulation.
-In order to ensure tax compliance the banks have been applying a risk-based approach since February 2015 to clarify the tax status of existing clients, whom they assist, if necessary, in meeting tax compliance.
+In 2015, Liechtenstein’s banks prepared themselves and their clients for the future automatic exchange of information (AEOI).
+To this end, they have extended their tax compliance guidelines and have committed the Liechtenstein banking center to a standard of practice by means of self-regulation.
+In order to ensure tax compliance, the banks have been applying a risk-based approach since February 2015 to clarify the tax status of existing clients, whom they assist, if necessary, in meeting tax compliance.

-The LLB Group plays a pioneering role in this process and has taken measures to achieve the strategic goal of a tax compliant financial centre.
+The LLB Group plays a pioneering role in this process and has taken measures to achieve the strategic goal of a tax-compliant financial center.
 As early as 1 October 2012, it declared a risk-based approach with voluntary tax disclosure as the standard in the acquisition of new clients and has been implementing comprehensive measures for its clients to meet tax conformity since 1 February 2014.
+It had largely completed the transformation process by the end of 2015.

 Double taxation agreements and tax information exchange agreements

 Bilateral, long-term cooperation agreements form the basis of Liechtenstein’s financial policy.
-By the end of 2014, tax information exchange agreements (TIEA) or double-taxation agreements (DTA) for cross-border administrative assistance in accordance with OECD regulations were concluded with 26 countries.
-As at 1 January 2015, a series of these agreements was in force, including the DTAs with Great Britain and Austria.
+By the end of 2015, tax information exchange agreements (TIEA) were concluded with 27 countries, and double-taxation agreements (DTA) for cross-border administrative assistance in accordance with OECD regulations were concluded with 16 countries.
+The AEOI agreement concluded between Liechtenstein and the EU provides for exchange of information on request with all EU member states.

 Liechtenstein / Switzerland

-On 2 February 2015, Liechtenstein and Switzerland concluded their negotiations in Berne on a new double-taxation agreement (DTA).
+On 10 July 2015, Liechtenstein and Switzerland signed a new double-taxation agreement (DTA).
 It is planned that the agreement will come into force on 1 January 2017.
-The DTA is a comprehensive agreement to avoid the double taxation of income and capital based upon the recommendations of the OECD Model Tax Convention on Income and on Capital.
-It replaces the previous agreement of 22 June 1995 between Switzerland and Liechtenstein on various tax issues, which solely regulates the taxation of particular incomes.
+The DTA is a comprehensive agreement which is based upon OECD recommendations and avoids the double taxation of income and capital.
+It replaces the current agreement of 22 June 1995 between Switzerland and Liechtenstein on various tax issues, which only governs the taxation of certain income.

 The DTA now also includes the taxation of AHV pensions.
 These can be taxed solely in the state of residence.
 The respective country of domicile will continue to retain the right of taxation in the case of cross-border commuters.
 Benefits from occupational pensions are subject to taxation in the recipient’s country of domicile.
 The taxation of dividends, interest and royalty payments is now also governed by this new agreement.